Two and a Half Men season 11: Critical reception

 They later praised the "new and contemporary directions the show is taking".
 They felt that this season could be remembered as "its finest", they also said it was "one of few shows that makes me laugh nowadays", and they hoped that the show gets renewed for another season.
 They said that "Two and a Half Men is brilliant, in a silly sort of way."

 The Canadian online edition of TV Guide noted after the season finale only that the series had "come a long way" and that the series was no longer the reviewer's "cup of tea."

-On Metacritic, the series has a 'User Score' of 3.4 (out of 10), and a summary of the results is: "Generally unfavorable reviews based on 71 ratings".